Class teacher: Mrs Boyd (Mon-Thurs) Mrs Lisle (Friday)

 |9:00-9:30||Early Morning Work||Early Morning Work||Early Morning Work||Early Morning Work||Spellings and Tables Tests|

 |2.30-3:00||Collective Worship||Collective Worship||Whole school singing worship||Collective Worship||2.15 Celebration Assembly|

 Early morning work

 For the first half hour of the day, Monday to Thursday, Year 3 focus on developing key skills in literacy and numeracy.
-The children work through a daily maths task to improve their mental agility.
-This term the focus will be on the four operations; addition, subtraction, multiplication and division.
-They also complete a daily handwriting task, focusing on letter formation and practising their weekly spellings.
-Children will then complete a comprehension reading card.
-This is also the time the children are heard read individually; usually once a fortnight.
-Friday mornings are for assessment of the children’s spellings and times table knowledge.
+The children work through a daily quick maths task to improve their mental agility.
+The focus usually includes practise of the four operations; addition, subtraction, multiplication and division.
+They also complete a handwriting task, focusing on letter formation, punctuation and practising their weekly spellings.
+Children will also complete a comprehension reading card.
+During this time the children are heard read individually; usually once a fortnight.
+Friday mornings are for assessment of the children’s spellings and maths knowledge.

 Literacy is taught daily from Monday to Thursday and develops reading, writing and speaking and listening skills.
 Literacy units are usually taught over a two week period.
 During this term, Darwin class will learn the following:

 - Reading and writing comprehension (One week unit)

 - Writing recount texts (One week unit )